isabella232/docker-base-4/README.md

 ### Versioning

 We tag every successful build with its SHA.
-Additionally, if the build is on the `master` branch it'll be tagged `master`.
-The same with `production`.
+Additionally, if the build is on the `master` branch it'll be tagged `latest`. `production` will be tagged `production`.

 - `invocaops/base:SHA`: Specific build
-- `invocaops/base:master`: Stable changes that have been merged to master after development
+- `invocaops/base:latest`: Stable changes that have been merged to master after development
 - `invocaops/base:production`: This is essentially our `latest`.
 Except `latest` is bad.
 So we control it with a merge to `production`.

 ## Testing